 For high school students looking to get into the IT industry, a suggestion would be to work while studying.
 Look to gain a degree and/or other IT certifications and work in the field… as opposed to a part-time job pulling pints.
 There is no shortage of courses available online or part time, such as with Open Universities.

 What does the industry look for?

-Unfortunately there is no hard and fast rule.
+Unfortunately there is no hard and fast rule when it comes to education versus experience.
 It depends on the organisation, hiring manager and at the end of the day – their opinion on the subject.

 A job specification may ask for candidates who have experience, skills; and with a degree or specific certificates as “nice to have”.
 However, others will state degrees and specific certificates as a “requirement”.
 Some companies are also financially rewarded by vendors for having their staff qualified with their certifications, so applying with qualifications to these companies will carry more weight.